drupal8notes/_posts/2014-11-04-how-to-dpm-in-drupal-8.markdown

 categories:
 ---

 Looks like `dpm()` is broken right now in devel.
 It gives you a WSOD.

-Here's some alternatives:
+Here's some alternatives with the devel module enabled:

 #### 1. Krumo